 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
 The Corporation has agreed a strategy with the scheme's actuary to achieve a funding level of 100% over the next 20 years.
 Funding levels are monitored on an annual basis.
 The next triennial valuation is due to be carried out as at 31 March 2019.
 The scheme will need to take account of the national changes to the scheme under the Public Pensions Services Act 2013.
 Under the Act, the Local Government Pension Scheme in England and Wales and the other main existing public service schemes may not provide benefits in relation to service after 31 March 2014 (or service after 31 March 2015 for other main existing public service pension schemes in England and Wales).
 The Act provides for scheme regulations to be made within a common framework, to establish new career average revalued earnings schemes to pay pensions and other benefits to certain public servants.

-The Corporation anticipates to pay £0.82m contributions to the scheme in 2019/2020.
-(2018/2019 £0.021m.)
+The Corporation anticipates to pay £0.021m contributions to the scheme in 2018/2019.

 The weighted average duration of the defined benefit obligation for scheme members is 37.4 years.
-(2017/2018 37.4 years.)

-Note 22: Termination Benefits - STDC and Group
+Note 17: Termination Benefits